-The "Credit CARD Act" requires credit card companies to stop:
+The Credit CARD Act has a number of protections that extend beyond those of the Federal Reserve rules and House legislation.
+It requires credit card companies to stop:

-- o Applying unfair interest rate hikes retroactively to balances incurred under the old rate; - Hitting consumers with high penalty fees that are not related to the costs that credit card companies incur. - o Assessing hidden and unjustified interest charges on balances already paid off; - o Piling on the debt that consumers owe by requiring them to pay off balances with lower interest rates before those with higher rates.
+- o Applying unfair interest rate hikes retroactively to balances incurred under the old rate. - Hitting consumers with high penalty fees that are not related to the costs that credit card companies incur. - o Assessing hidden and unjustified interest charges on balances already paid off. - o Piling on the debt that consumers owe by requiring them to pay off balances with lower interest rates before those with higher rates. - Offering credit to students and young consumers without considering their ability to repay the loan.